souzavinny/dapp-samples-nero/README.md

 - Pay gas fees with ERC20 tokens
 - Mint NFTs through UserOperations

+### 2. NERO Wallet Example With Functionalities
+A demo of how to use the Nero Wallet in your application.
+Three features in this example
+- Mint NFT
+- Create a ERC20 Token (pump fun like)
+- Retrieve NFTs from user (NFT Gallery)

 ### 2. Future Applications

 Additional applications will be added to showcase: